Las Vegas police officer found guilty in string of brazen casino heists could get life sentence

 LAS VEGAS (AP) — A federal jury convicted a Las Vegas police officer Friday on all counts of stealing nearly $165,000 during a trio of casino heists, including one where he was armed with a department-issued weapon that was loaded.

 Caleb Rogers, 35, faces life in prison upon sentencing because he brandished a revolver during the third casino heist he carried out in February 2022.
+U.S. District Judge Andrew Gordon set his sentencing for October.

 The jury reached a verdict after just over three hours of deliberation.

+Seated next to his attorney, Rogers showed no emotion as a the verdict was read in the courtroom.
+Richard Pocker said they planned to appeal the conviction.

+Rogers, who was employed as an active-duty patrol officer at the time of the heists, has been on unpaid leave without police powers since his arrest.
+A spokesperson for the Las Vegas Metropolitan Police Department said after the verdict that Rogers’ future at the department “will be determined at the conclusion” of an internal investigation.
+The department said it had no comment on Rogers’ conviction.

-The case went to the jury shortly after Rogers’ younger brother testified against him for more than three hours, painting a clear picture for the jury of how the two successfully pulled off the first heist in the series.
+The case went to the jury Thursday shortly after Rogers’ younger brother testified against him for more than three hours, painting a clear picture for the jurors of how the two successfully pulled off the first heist in the series.
 Josiah Rogers said he participated only in that robbery.
 Caleb Rogers carried out the other two heists alone, prosecutors said.

-While waiting for the jury to enter the courtroom ahead of the verdict, Rogers stood next to his lawyers with his hands in his pockets, shifting his weight from one foot to another.

 Throughout the weeklong trial, prosecutors had portrayed Rogers as a gambling addict who had grown increasingly desperate under a crush of debt when the robberies targeting casinos off the Las Vegas Strip began.
+They said he had a unique set of skills and knowledge about robberies as a law enforcement officer and used that to his advantage.

-Jurors heard from casino employees who said they are still haunted by their encounters with the robber.
-A security guard wrestled with the suspect for his loaded weapon during on the of heists.
+Jurors also heard from casino employees who said they are still haunted by their encounters with the robber.
+A security guard wrestled with the suspect for his loaded weapon during one the of heists.
 He said he couldn’t stop thinking about how he might not have made it home to his family that day.
 And a 63-year-old cashier said she still looks over her shoulder when she handles cash at work.

 Assistant U.S. attorney David Kiebler said in his closing argument Thursday that the evidence in all three robberies pointed to the same man: Caleb Rogers.

-But Richard Pocker, the officer’s lawyer, called the bulk of the government’s evidence circumstantial and convenient for a police department that already had been trying for months — to no avail — to solve the other robberies when Rogers was arrested.
+But Pocker, the officer’s lawyer, called the bulk of the government’s evidence circumstantial and convenient for a police department that already had been trying for months — to no avail — to solve the other robberies when Rogers was arrested.

 “They tried too hard here,” Pocker said in his closing argument.
 “It’s just too coincidental.”